-I love love love a good newsletter.
-They a powerful tool for any small business wanting to connect with their people in a very real, personal way, and alongside your your website a good newsletter is serious digital marketing bricks and mortar ,while social media is more like your rented property.
+I love love love a good newsletter; they a powerful tool for any small business wanting to connect with their people in a very real, personal way.

 Really Good Emails– This website is a goldmine of inspiration and resources.
 Subscribe to their newsletter to get egs of really good emails sent to your inbox every week.
 The blog is awesome too.